SamiiRoebuck/research-blog/content/blog/testing-and-evaluation/prototype-functionality-evaluation.md

 At this point, the image set from which the model is trained of mainly consists of clear images, with the subject central to the image with a plain background.
 This was purposeful done for the purpose of getting a functional version of the model working for the prototype and to see how consistent/correct the model could be made and whether it was possible to develop the level of functionality required for the project.

-However, because of this the predications are less successful when the photo submitted has a messy background, is blurry or the image contains multiple items
+However, because of this the predications are less successful when the photo submitted has a messy background, is blurry or the image contains multiple items.

 There are still categories I wish to add to the model: these include Tetrapaks, aerosols, and if time permitting, larger items such as furniture.